 How is the duty calculated in Ghana?
-To calculate the import duty of items, the insurance, cost, and freight values of the item are considered.
+To calculate the import duty of items using the duty calculator, the item's insurance, cost, and freight values are considered.
 The value of any item shall be provided by the company inspecting them at the destination in Ghana.

 This decision is made after scrutiny of the invoice and other documents made available by the importer.
-Ghana import duty calculators are used to calculate the duty to be paid.
-These import duty calculators are available on the websites of shipping companies or trade websites in Ghana.
+Then, a Ghana import tax calculator is used to calculate the duty to be paid.
+A good import duty calculator is available on the websites of shipping companies or trade websites in Ghana.

 The Ghana import duty calculator is usually based on the duty rates on the CIF (Cost Insurance Freight) of the product.
 To calculate the CIF of your vehicle, add the value of the cargo to the FOB (cost of shipping) and the Sea Freight/Transport insurance cost.

-Used vehicle duty calculator Ghana also depends on the HS code.
-Hence, a vehicle duty is calculated at 5%, 10%, or 20% of the CIF (CIF = value of cargo + FOB + Sea Freight/Transport).
+The used duty calculator Ghana also depends on the HS code.
+Hence, a vehicle duty is calculated at 5%, 10%, or 20% of the CIF (CIF = value of cargo + FOB + Sea Freight/Transport) on the duty calculator.

 Ghana import duty exemptions